joey-xyz/website/content/cv/_index.md

 ## TL;DR

-I've founded research and operations practices and mentored teams, developing tools and frameworks that achieve results, like a 75% adoption rate for Wattpad’s Coin Wallet feature in a single quarter.
-I co-managed a startup team to secure a $100K grant in six months, and co-authored a white paper that influenced $805M in federal socio-environmental innovation funding.
+I've founded research and operations practices and mentored teams, and develop tools and frameworks that achieve results, like a 75% adoption rate for Wattpad’s Coin Wallet feature in a single quarter.
+I co-managed a startup team to secure a $100K grant in six months, and co-authored a white paper that influenced $805M in federal socio-environmental business innovation funding.

 ***